 “I will say to investors: ‘Don’t panic and remain calm -- it’s the right thing to do.
 Steve will be chairman and Cook is CEO,” said BGC Financial analyst Colin Gillis.

-Apple previously did not have a chairman, but had two independent co-lead directors.
-(Additional reporting by Bill Rigby, Alexei Oreskovic, Sarah McBride and Jim Christie in San Francisco, Lisa Richwine and Nichola Groom in Los Angeles, Peter Lauria, Paul Thomasch, Liana B. Baker and Tiffany Wu in New York, Tarmo Virki in Helsinki and Georgina Prodhan in London) (Editing by Andrew Callus and Maureen Bavdek)
+“At the same time, Steven’s board have built a transition plan and we will continue to view them as an aggressive competitor.”
+(Additional reporting by Bill Rigby, Alexei Oreskovic, Sarah McBride and Jim Christie in San Francisco; Edwin Chan, Lisa Richwine and Nichola Groom in Los Angeles; Peter Lauria, Liana B. Baker, Jennifer Saba and Tiffany Wu in New York; Brian Winter in Sao Paulo; Tarmo Virki in Helsinki; and Georgina Prodhan in London) (Editing by Maureen Bavdek, Derek Caney and Robert MacMillan)